OpenFn/docs/docs/job-writing-guide.md

 </details>

 The `fn()` function, for example, ONLY allows you define a callback.
-This is useful for running arbitrary code - if you want to drop down to raw Javascript mode, this is how you do it:
+This is useful for running arbitrary code - if you want to drop down to raw JavaScript mode, this is how you do it:

 ```js